rhyslwells/Data-Archive/content/standardised/Cross Entropy.md

 By minimizing cross entropy, the model learns to produce probability distributions that closely match the true class distributions, thereby improving its classification ==accuracy==.

-1. **Probability Distributions**: In a classification task, the model outputs a probability distribution over the possible classes for each input.
+1. Probability Distributions: In a classification task, the model outputs a probability distribution over the possible classes for each input.
 For example, in a three-class problem, the model might output probabilities like [0.7, 0.2, 0.1] for classes A, B, and C, respectively.

-2. **True Labels**: The true class label is represented as a one-hot encoded vector.
+2. True Labels: The true class label is represented as a one-hot encoded vector.
 If the true class is A, the vector would be [1, 0, 0].

-3. **Cross Entropy Calculation**: Cross entropy calculates the loss by comparing the predicted probabilities with the true labels.
+3. Cross Entropy Calculation calculates the loss by comparing the predicted probabilities with the true labels.
 The formula for cross entropy loss $L$ for a single instance is:

    $$ L = -\sum_{i=1}^{N} y_i \log(p_i)$$